Tibinsunny/CovidTracker/README.md

 # CovidTracker
-Covid-19 advanced tracker using Javascript
+Covid-19 advanced tracker using Javascript :D Dude i am still working on it